greggersaurus/OpenSteamController/ReverseEngineering/README.md

 * Endianness
     * Certain sections default to little endian
     * Other sections are configurable
         * TODO: Where is this stated in UM10462?
 And what are these sections?
+Is this important?

 #### [LPC Image Checksums](https://community.nxp.com/thread/389046)